 5.)
 Nolinski Paris: Here you will find a homey stay with simplistic designs.
 This hotel takes the nobility nuance of old Paris, with iconic pieces, crown moldings, and ceramics with interplays of lights and mirrors.
 It is a wonderful place to kick back and relax after a long day of exploring, you can even enjoy a drink at their unique eccentric cocktail bar.

 Here are our Top 5 restaurants for December

 1.)
 Ake, Table et Vin: Only steps away from the Canal Saint Martin, Ake is a breath of fresh air.
 This is a restaurant that has a small seasonal menu and it is recommended that you order the entire menu to immerse yourself in the culinary experience that the chefs have curated.
 There is one consistent item on the menu created by chef Linda Granebring; it is the Pavlova.
 The Pavlova is meringue paired with cream caramel and candied ginger.
 The perfect Holiday dessert to finish off your meal.

-2.) yam’Tcha: This is a restaurant that you need to plan to visit, with reservations being taken for a month in advance yam’Tcha is a seamless connection between the asian ingredients and french cooking techniques.
+2.) yam’Tcha: This is a restaurant that you need to plan to visit, with reservations being taken for a month in advance yam’Tcha is a seamless connection between the Asian ingredients and French cooking techniques.
 You must try their Morello Cherry Steamed Bao Bun and shrimp chips alongside pork wonton soup.
-The only difficult decision to decide is do you do the tea or wine pairing?
+The only difficult decision to make is whether to do the tea or wine pairing.